kyatul/jekyll_blog/_posts/2016-11-30-oscillators.md

 Moving Average crossover is spotted when oscillator comes at zero line.If the shorter average is above the longer, the oscillator would be positive.
 A negative reading would be present if the shorter average were under the longer.

 When the two moving average lines move too far apart, a market extreme is created calling for a pause in the trend.Very often, the trend remains stalled until the shorter average line moves back to the longer.

+**RSI**
+1. If the RSI is fixed in an overbought region for a prolonged period, look for buying opportunities instead of shorting.
+The RSI stays in the overbought region for a prolonged period because of an excess positive momentum
+2. If the RSI is fixed in an oversold region for a prolonged period, look for selling opportunities rather than buying.
+RSI stays in the oversold region for a prolonged period because of an excess negative momentum
+3. If the RSI value starts moving away from the oversold value afer a prolonged period, look for buying opportunities.
+For example, the RSI moves above 30 afer a long time may mean that the stock may have bottomed out, hence a case of going long.
+4. If the RSI value starts moving away from the overbought value afer a prolonged period, look for selling opportunities.
+For example, RSI moving below 70 afer a long time.
+This means the stock may have topped out, hence a case for shorting

+**Bollinger Bands - Technical Analysis tool which works best in sideways market**